Marika Nezer

 Marika Nezer (Μαρίκα Νέζερ; 1906 – 18 July 1989) was a Greek actress.
-She was the daughter of Konstantinos Nezer, brother of Christoforos Nezer (1903–1996) and cousin of Christoforos Nezer (1887–1970) and granddaughter of Christoforos Nezer, fort chief of Athens and an aide-de-camp of King Otto of Greece.
+She was the daughter of Konstantinos Nezer, sister of Christoforos Nezer (1903–1995) and cousin of Christoforos Nezer (1887–1970) and granddaughter of Christoforos Nezer, fort chief of Athens and an aide-de-camp of King Otto of Greece.

 Biography

-Early life

-She entered the theatrical scene at the age of 13 in Cairo where she understood at an excelled spot mainly in the musical review spots.
-She also distinguished in Greece in the review presentations and the councils of Sofia Vembo with the characteristic type of a characterist.
+She entered the theatrical scene at the age of 13 in Cairo, where she excelled mainly in musical revue performances.
+She also distinguished herself in Greece in revue productions and in the companies of Sofia Vembo, with the characteristic style of a ‘‘characterist’’.

-Later life

-Until her elder age, she appeared in several movies.
+Until an advanced age, she appeared in several films.
 She was married to the actor Errikos Kontarinis.
-She died on 18 July 1989 and was buried in Vyronas.
+She died on 18 July 1989 in Athens and was buried in Vyronas.